MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties.md

 ---

 ## Individual world properties
-Each world server can override the default, global server values by adding properties to the world's `mscs.properties` file.
+As mentioned earlier, each world server can override the default, global server values by adding properties to the world's `mscs.properties` file.
 The `mscs.properties` file can be found in every world folder (for instance, if you had a world called `myWorld`, the path would be